mac-comp127/painter/README.md

 You should understand the **API and general purpose** of the other classes, but you do **not** need to understand how they are implemented.
 (You are of course welcome to read through them!
 But don’t get bogged down in the details.
 Let abstraction do its job.)

 Try running the code.
 You should see a user interface for choosing a color and brush size.
-You should also see a single fuzzy blue dot on the screen — but it just sits there doesn’t do anything.
+You should also see a single fuzzy blue dot on the screen — but it just sits there and doesn’t do anything.

 ## Step 1: Response to mouse events